MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

 #### Setting up customer/vendor consolidations

 Use the Customer/Vendor Consolidation Setup window to create default entries for Customer/Vendor Consolidations.
 You can set up default entries for a suspense account, payables description prefix, next payables document number, and receivables description prefix.

 **To set up customer/vendor consolidations:**

 1. Open the Customer/Vendor Consolidation Setup window.
 (Administration \>\> Setup \>\> Company \>\> Customer/Vendor Setup)

     ![A screenshot of a cell phone Description automatically generated](media/06fd7e2e106f443d776cd9e6c7aa7673.jpg)

-1. Enter or select a posting or allocation account as the default suspense account.
+2. Enter or select a posting or allocation account as the default suspense account.

 The Description field will contain the default entry from the Account Maintenance window.

 Enter a payables description prefix.
 Both this prefix and the receivables document number will be combined during the consolidation process.
 This information will become the transaction description for all the payables consolidations transactions.

-1. Enter a payables next document number or accept the default entry.
+3. Enter a payables next document number or accept the default entry.
 If you enter the number, it must be a number that can be incremented.
 For example, you could not use 10008PM because it ends in a letter.
 You could use PM10008 because it ends in a number.

-2. Enter a receivables description prefix.
+4. Enter a receivables description prefix.
 Both this prefix and the payables document number will be combined during the consolidation process.
 This information will become the transaction description for all the receivables consolidations transactions.

-3. Verify that the Auto-create Customers/Vendors option is marked.
+5. Verify that the Auto-create Customers/Vendors option is marked.
 If you mark this option, you can automatically create a new customer record from an existing vendor record or a new vendor record from an existing customer record.
 If this option isn’t marked, you’ll have to create new customer and vendor records manually.

 The information that you enter in this field will replace any information that might have been entered in the same field in the Refund Checks Setup window.

-1. Select one of these ID options from the drop-down list:
+6. Select one of these ID options from the drop-down list:

     - If you want the vendor IDs to match the customer IDs, select Vendor ID=Customer ID.

     - If you want the vendor IDs to be the next available vendor ID, select Vendor ID=Next Default Vendor ID.
 You also must enter a default vendor ID to use, which increments by 1.

 The information that you enter here will replace any information that might have been entered in the same field in the Refund Checks Setup window.

-1. If you marked Auto-create Customers/Vendors, you can enter or select the default customer class ID.
+7. If you marked Auto-create Customers/Vendors, you can enter or select the default customer class ID.
 This information is used to automatically add the default accounts when you use the auto-create capability to create new vendor records in the Customer/Vendor Relationships window.

-2. Select one of these ID options from the drop-down list:
+8. Select one of these ID options from the drop-down list:

     - If you want the customer IDs to match the vendor IDs, select Customer ID=Vendor ID.

     - If you want the customer IDs to be the next available customer ID, select Customer ID=Next Default Customer ID.
 You also must enter a default customer ID to use, which increments by 1.

-3. Choose OK to save your changes and close the window.
+9. Choose OK to save your changes and close the window.

 #### Creating customer/vendor relationships

 Use the Customer/Vendor Relationships window to link a customer to a vendor or a vendor to a customer.
 These relationships will be used when you consolidate the balances of the customer and vendor.

 **To create a customer/vendor relationship:**

-1. Open the Customer/Vendor Relationships window.v(Purchasing \>\> Cards \>\> Customer/Vendor)
+1. Open the Customer/Vendor Relationships window.
+(Purchasing \>\> Cards \>\> Customer/Vendor)

     ![A screenshot of a social media post Description automatically generated](media/3f06bed41c387c8ea549618091fa1dea.jpg)

-1. Enter or select a vendor and a customer.
+2. Enter or select a vendor and a customer.
 You can create more than one customer/vendor relationship at a time in this window by entering multiple customers and vendors.

-2. Verify that the default currency IDs for both the customer and vendor are the same.
+3. Verify that the default currency IDs for both the customer and vendor are the same.
 If the default currency is not the functional currency, you must select a rate type.

     > [!NOTE]
     > If you have Multicurrency Management registered and have entered a default currency for the customer, the Currency field will display that currency.
 You can change the currency.

-1. Choose OK to create and save the customer/vendor relationship and close the window.
+4. Choose OK to create and save the customer/vendor relationship and close the window.

 #### Auto-creating customers or vendors

 Use the Customer/Vendor Relationships window to automatically create customer records from existing vendor records and vendor records from existing customer records.
 This process will create a new customer or vendor record without changing the existing record.
 You must have the Auto-create Customer/Vendors option marked in the Customer/Vendor Consolidations Setup window.
 For more information, refer to *Setting up customer/vendor consolidations*.

 **To auto-create a customer or vendor:**

 1. Open the Customer/Vendor Relationships window.
 (Purchasing \>\> Cards \>\> Customer/Vendor)

 2. Enter or select a customer or vendor.
 This procedure requires you to use an existing customer or an existing vendor, but you don’t need to have both an existing customer and vendor.

 Verify that the default currency ID is correct.
 If the currency isn’t the functional currency, you must select a rate type.

-1. Choose the Create Customer or the Create Vendor button to open the Customer Maintenance window or the Vendor Maintenance window.
+3. Choose the Create Customer or the Create Vendor button to open the Customer Maintenance window or the Vendor Maintenance window.
 The default accounts come from the class ID that you entered in the Customer/Vendor Consolidation Setup window.

-2. Make any changes that are needed to the vendor information and choose save.
+4. Make any changes that are needed to the vendor information and choose save.

-3. Choose OK to save the relationship and close the window.
+5. Choose OK to save the relationship and close the window.

 #### Consolidating customer and vendor documents

 Use the Customer/Vendor Consolidations window to create consolidation documents to transfer the balance for a customer account to the related vendor account or from the vendor account to the related customer account.

 **To consolidate customer and vendor documents:**

 1. Open the Customer/Vendor Consolidations window.
 (Sales \>\> Transactions \>\> Customer/Vendor Transactions)

 2. Mark Customer to display the customer ID first or Vendor to display the vendor ID first.

 3. Enter or select the customer or vendor ID.
 The related customer or vendor will appear in the window.

 4. Verify the default currency ID that was set up in the Customer/Vendor Relationships window.
 You can enter or select the functional currency even if it isn’t the default currency.

 If you select the functional currency, you can view all the transactions including transactions entered in the alternate currency.
 For more information on setting up the default currency for the customer/vendor relationship, refer to *Creating customer/vendor relationships* .

-1. Accept the default transfer date or enter a different date.
+5. Accept the default transfer date or enter a different date.
 If you enter the date, it must be in an open period in Receivables Transaction Entry and Payables Transaction Entry.

 If you have Multicurrency Management registered for Payables Management and Receivables Management, the sub-module revaluation must be greater than the last revaluation date for both the customer and vendor.
 For more information, refer to the Multicurrency Management documentation.

-1. Mark to display either the National Account or the Specific Customer view option.
+6. Mark to display either the National Account or the Specific Customer view option.
 These options will be enabled if the customer ID is the parent of a national account.

-2. Mark the Receivables option, Payables option, or both options.
+7. Mark the Receivables option, Payables option, or both options.
 Then mark the documents you want to transfer or consolidate.
 You can view the customer and vendor transfer totals in the Customer Transfer Total and the Vendor Transfer Total fields to verify your document transfer.

-3. If you choose Preview, the consolidation document information for both payables and receivables will be displayed in the Consolidation Transaction Preview window.
+8. If you choose Preview, the consolidation document information for both payables and receivables will be displayed in the Consolidation Transaction Preview window.
 The transactions that will be created will be displayed along with the net charges to the customer’s or vendor’s balance.

-4. Choose Post.
+9. Choose Post.
 Posting will create the consolidation documents and consolidate the balances in payables and receivables.

 #### Using the cross-module link

 You can link the selected receivables consolidation document to the corresponding payables consolidation document, and you can link the selected payables consolidation document to the corresponding receivables consolidation document.
 Using this capability you can quickly verify information about a specific transaction in both Payables Management and Receivables Management.

 **To use the cross-module link**

 1. Open the Payables Transaction Inquiry - Vendor window.
 (Purchasing \>\> Inquiry \>\> Transaction by Vendor)

 2. Select a consolidation document.
 Consolidation documents will have the prefix that you assigned in the Customer/Vendor Consolidation Setup window.
 Click the Document Number link to open a linked window.

 3. Choose the Description expansion button to open the related window.

 If the linked window you were viewing was in payables, then the related linked window would be for receivables.
 If the linked window you were viewing was in receivables, then the related linked window would be for payables.

 ### Chapter 14: Multicurrency applying

 You can apply and unapply multicurrency transactions using the same windows and procedures as transactions that involve only one currency, but you should be familiar with how applying differs when using multicurrency transactions.

 This information is divided into the following sections: